ryandgood/coding-challenge-soccer/README.md

 for objective-c solutions) Please use platform-agnostic constructs where possible (line-endings and file-path-separators are two problematic areas).

-Please email abe@iheartjane.com if you have any questions
+Please email your sponsor at Jane if you have any questions.